Roofing Terminology You Need To Know

 Bitumen

-Bitumen is a roofing material that comes from the process of distilling petroleum.
-It’s a viscous, black mixture that is also used as a sealant for cracks in asphalt roads.
+Bitumen is a viscous, black roofing material that comes from the process of distilling petroleum.
 It’s a waterproof material that is commonly used on flat felt and roll roofing.

 Dimensional Shingles

-Dimensional shingles are textured shingles that have the appearance of being three-dimensional.
+Dimensional, also known as architectural shingles, are textured shingles that have the appearance of being three-dimensional.

 Roofing Techniques